Honey talks

 USPS shipping is available for domestic purchases only and varies based on weight and distance.
 Read the shipping policy for more details.

-Second Breakfast Honey guarantees the quality of its products.
-Second Breakfast Honey is happy to replace any item(s) in the unlikely event that they might be damaged during transit.
+Where the Bees Buzzed Honey guarantees the quality of its products.
+Where the Bees Buzzed is happy to replace any item(s) in the unlikely event that they might be damaged during transit.
 Items that have been opened or used are not returnable and as such all sales are considered final.
 Read the returns policy for more details.

 I live in the eastern mountains of Utah.
 My apiaries are close to Vernal, UT and honey is available for local pickup there.